sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 sonic-telemetry provides gNMI/gNOI server interface.
 And sonic-telemetry provides only telemetry via gRPC, and the gap is configuration.

 We will change the name of sonic-telemetry to sonic-gnmi, as it better reflects the functionality of the service.

-The gnmi container will handle both configuration and telemetry tasks, simplifying the deployment and management of the system.
+We are upgrading our telemetry container to a gnmi container that can handle both configuration and telemetry tasks.
+We will also offer build time options to enable both gnmi and telemetry containers as needed.

 ## 1.1 Requirements